 - Copy of the Grant and any modifications

 - Copy of Act and Applicable Federal Regulations

 - SCWOS Manual and SCWOS Instruction Letters

 - Staff Job Descriptions

-- Staff Time and Attendance to include annual leave hours, sick leave hours, and holiday hours

-- Financial Procedures Manual

-- Inventory Property List

-- Workforce Board Area Instruction Letters (filed per Instruction Letter Number 99-02) and Related Correspondence

-- Financial Reports and Back-up Documentation

-- Copy of approved travel requests per Instruction Letter 99-04

-- Monitoring Reports and Replies

-- Log of Complaints

-- Referral Log

-- 12.0 COMPLAINT LOG The Grantee will keep a log of complaints received and the disposition of such complaints.
-The Grantee will advise the WB Staff immediately if a complaint is filed.
+- Staff Time and Attendance to include annual leave hours, sick leave hours, and holiday hours - Financial Procedures Manual - Inventory Property List - Upstate Workforce Board Area Instruction Letters (can be found on the Upstate Workforce Boards website.
+It is the responsibility of the grantee to watch the site for new instruction letters - Financial Reports and Back-up Documentation - Copy of approved travel requests per Instruction Letter 99-04 - Monitoring Reports and Replies - Log of Complaints - Referral Log - 12.0 COMPLAINT LOG The Grantee will keep a log of complaints received and the disposition of such complaints.
+The Grantee will advise the UWB Staff immediately if a complaint is filed. - 13.0 STAFFING - 13.1 For purposes of this grant, the authorized permanent personnel funded by this grant are reflected in the budget.

-13.0 STAFFING

-- For purposes of this grant, the authorized permanent personnel funded by this agreement are reflected in the budget.
 Job descriptions will be maintained for each position.
-Only staff listed in the budget may be paid utilizing funds from this agreement.
-ACHIEVE has three full-time and four part-time staff, respectively: director, program/job coordinator, a GED instructor, a lab assistant/van driver, a financial manager and two other van drivers. - 13.2 All teachers/instructors employed for this program will have a current teaching Certificate. - 13.3 The Contractor shall insure that all staff involved with this Agreement receive a copy of this Contract and receive a briefing on their responsibilities as they relate to the Contract.
+Only staff listed in the budget may be paid utilizing funds from this grant. - 13.2 All teachers/instructors employed for this program will have a current teaching Certificate. - The Grantee shall insure that all staff involved with this Grant receive a copy of this Grant and receive a briefing on their responsibilities as they relate to the Grant.
 This briefing shall be documented.
-Staff included in support of this contract shall have a designated point of contact to address any questions or concerns pertaining to this contract in order to avoid delays in service.
-Staff shall immediately notify their supervisor of any contractual problems. - 13.4 The Upstate WB has a policy that all WIOA staff must have a series of background checks conducted when hired to work with a WIOA program.
-The background checks consist of a drug/alcohol screen, a SLED check, a thorough background screening of former employers and references, and a credit check, should the duties include the handling of funds.
-All contractors must refer to Instruction Letter Number 05-03 for the full policy and any required forms pertaining to the policy.
-The USC Upstate Human Resource department mandates a SLED background check and drug/alcohol screening test on all new employees.
+Staff included in support of this grant shall have a designated point of contact to address any questions or concerns pertaining to this grant in order to avoid delays in service.
+Staff shall immediately notify their supervisor of any contractual problems.